Isaac Sharp: Early life and family

-Born January 13, 1681, in Dublin, Ireland, Isaac Sharp was the eldest surviving son of Quaker Anthony Sharp and Ann Crabb.
-As part of the Quaker settlement of his father's extensive land holdings in New Jersey, Isaac Sharp left Ireland in November 1700, and after an arduous eighteen-week journey, arrived in Colonial America on April 6, 1701.
+Born January 13, 1681, in Dublin, Ireland, Isaac Sharp was the eldest surviving son of Anthony Sharp, a Dublin merchant and Quaker, and his wife Ann Crabb.
+As part of the Quaker settlement of his father's extensive land holdings in New Jersey, Sharp left Ireland in November 1700, and after an arduous journey of 18 weeks, arrived in Colonial America on April 6, 1701.

-Isaac settled in Salem County, New Jersey and named the area Blessingtown after Blessington in County Wicklow, near the border of Kildare, on the road travelled by the Sharps from Roundwood, Queen's County, to and from Dublin.
-The town was subsequently renamed Sharpstown after the Sharp family settlers.
+Sharp settled in Salem County, New Jersey and first named the area Blessingtown, after Blessington in County Wicklow near the border of Kildare, a place on the road travelled by the Sharps from Roundwood, Queen's County to and from Dublin.
+The town was subsequently renamed Sharpstown after the settlers.

 Isaac Sharp married Margaret Braithwaite of Salem County in 1704, and had children: Anthony (who inherited the Queen's County, Ireland property), Isaac (also a Judge of Salem County Court, appointed by King George II in 1741), Joseph, Mary, Sarah and Rachel (mother of Colonel Sharp Delany).
 Isaac's son Joseph Sharp was the grandfather of Moses Austin and the great-grandfather of Stephen F. Austin and Emily Austin Perry.